Renting vs Buying a Home in Germany

-The common perception is that buying a Home is better than renting.
-But is that true? 🤔
+The common perception is that buying a home is better than renting.
+Is that true? 🤔 Let us shed some light on that myth and see what's better between Renting vs Buying.

 Comparing just your rent payment with your mortgage payment is like comparing apples with oranges.
 The world is much more complicated than that.
 To get some clarity on why this comparison is wrong, and how to compare the right way, let us have a look at the #1 Real Estate Myth.